Lashkari Bazar: History

-Palace Architecture
+Palace architecture

-In Lashkari Bazar there was three main palaces: the North palace, the Center palace, and the biggest of them all, the South palace.
-Mud brick was the main form of material that was used, and when needing more support, fire brick was used.
+There were three main palaces at Lashkari Bazar: the North palace, the Center palace, and the South palace.
+Mud brick was the main material used, with some additional support provided by fire brick.

+Northern palace

+The Northern palace had 3 courtyard buildings, separated by gardens.
+The entirety of the palace was also surrounded by a wall, which was supported by 15 semi-circular towers, four of the towers supported the corners.

+Central palace

-The Northern palace had 3 different courtyard buildings, of which were separated by gardens.
-The entirety of the palace was also surrounded by a wall, which was supported by 15 semi-circular towers, four of which supported the corners.
-The Central palace, like the Northern palace also had a wall that surrounded it, with the wall corners being supported by circular towers.
-The palace had two floors with quadrants that intersect at the center, which had barrel vaulted corridors.
-The north-south corridors had porticoes, and the east-west corridors formed rooms.
-An iwan was used as the loggie's to the second floor.
+The Central Palace, like the Northern Palace, also had a wall that surrounded it, with the corners of the rectangle being supported by circular towers.
+The palace had two floors, divided into four quadrants that intersected at the center, which had barrel vaulted corridors.
+The north-south corridors had porticoes, and the east-west corridors formed additional rooms.
+An iwan was used to lead to the loggia on the second floor.
 The palace had many different rooms in each of the quadrants.
-The rooms had public and privet entry ways depending on the location of the room, whether it is in the north, south, east, or west of the palace.
+The rooms had public and private entryways.
+To second floor was more private and can be entered through the south of the east-west corridors and can only be entered from the exterior.

+Southern palace

+Plan of the fortress of Lashkari Bazar in the 20th century, and likely view during its capture by the Mughals from the Safavids in the Siege of Bost (1638).

-The Southern palace, also known as the Grand palace or main palace was the most decorated palace out of the three.
-The palace was constructed during the dynasty's utmost power.
-It was constructed by using unbacked brick, which were then placed on fired brick for support.
-The inspiration of the palace draws from the Abbasid palace architecture, with the large courtyards, gardens, and open spaces.
-The palace was built in shape of a rectangular with 4 iwans in the center courtyard.
-Behind the iwans opposite the entrance were reception halls and or throne rooms.
-The reception hall that was located at the north end of the palace was the grandest of all, with panels of brick ribbon work with stucco insets, and murals decorating the walls.
-In the area there were also private rooms that were built around 4 smaller iwans in a different courtyard.
+The Southern palace, also known as the Grand palace or Main palace, was the most decorated palace of the three.
+The palace was constructed during the Ghaznavid dynasty's height of power.
+It was constructed with unbacked bricks, which were placed on fired bricks for support.
+The inspiration of the palace draws from Abbasid palace architecture, with the large courtyards, gardens, and open spaces.
+The palace was built in a rectangular shape with four iwans in the central courtyard.
+Behind the Iwan opposite the entrance were reception halls and perhaps throne rooms.
+The reception hall at the north end of the palace was the grandest of all, with panels of brick ribbon work with stucco insets, and murals decorating the walls.
+There were also private rooms built around four smaller iwans of a different courtyard.
 The palace overlooked the nearby town and also included a large mosque and a bazaar.
-The highlights of the palace were the wall painting of the 44-armed men, which decorated the reception hall wall of the north end of the palace.
-Other decorations included dadoes, stepped paneling, rectangular panels, and epigraphic in Arabic and Perian that made the palace stand out more.
-The Southern palace experienced two fires that led to its abandonment.
-The first being due to the Jahän-süz destruction, however, palace was rebuilt.
-The second fire was due to the Mongol invasion, and this invasion left the palace to be abandoned.
+The highlights of the palace were the wall paintings of the 44 armed men, which decorated the reception hall wall of the north end of the palace.
+Other decorations included dadoes, stepped paneling, rectangular panels, and epigraphic decorations in Arabic and Persian.
+The Southern Palace experienced two fires.
+The first was due to the Jahän-süz destruction, however, the palace was rebuilt.
+The second fire was due to the Mongol invasion in the 13th century, and this invasion led to the abandonment of the palace.